 Tipping: Not expected, but a gratuity of 10% will often be added to restaurant bills

-Singapore is a firm favourite among Travelzoo’s Deal Experts – we’ve put our heads together and come up with our top tips for a trip to this exciting destination…
+Singapore is a firm favourite among Travelzoo's deal experts — we put our heads together to come up with our top tips for a trip to this exciting destination…

 Off the beaten track